 Year-Round Advocacy Actions

-To be an effective advocate for your museum and for the children's museum field, you must develop relationships with your local, state, and federal legislators.
+To be an effective advocate for your museum and for the children's museum field, develop relationships with your local, state, and federal legislators.
 Invest your organization's time and effort into these relationships year-round.

 - Put your legislators on your organization’s mailing list.